 Luke Catubig has been training martial arts since the age of 11 and competing in MMA since 2005.
-He holds an MMA record of 11 wins with 6 losses and has fought in Australian Fighting Championships and Hex Fighting Championships, two of the largest MMA organisations in Australia, as well as URCC in the Philippines.
+He is the Brace Featherweight Champion and holds an MMA record of 11 wins with 6 losses and has fought in Australian Fighting Championships and Hex Fighting Championships, two of the largest MMA organisations in Australia, as well as URCC in the Philippines.

 In 2014, Luke scored the fastest knockout in Australian Fighting Championships history, stopping his opponent in 10 seconds.

 Jordan "Showtime" Lucas is a professional MMA fighter with a record of 8 wins and 2 losses.
 He is the former Brace Bantamweight Champion, forfeiting the belt when he signed to fight in ONE FC, the largest MMA promotion in Asia.